ironcook67/ColorKit/README.md

 - Initialize `Color`, `UIColor`, or `NSColor` from hex strings.
 - Extract RGBA components from colors.
 - Compute luminance from a color.
-- Manage and decode named colors with `NamedColor` and `CustomNamedColor`.
+- Manage and decode named colors with `NamedColor`.

 ## Installation